 Industries covered in the national employment matrix reflect the 2012 North American Industry Classification System (NAICS).

-production, forestry, fishing, and private households are listed separately in order to derive total employment.
+Self-employed workers are listed separately in order to derive total employment.

 The Bureau of Labor Statistics projections of industrial and occupational employment are developed in a series of six